2023 Diversity Admissions Symposium Scheduled for Saturday, April 22, 10 a.m. to 5 p.m.

-The Diversity Admissions Symposium provides assistance to accomplished undergraduate and post-baccalaureate students who have traditionally been underrepresented in medicine and science and are interested in applying to our medical, health professions or graduate biomedical sciences schools.
+The Diversity Admissions Symposium provides assistance to accomplished undergraduate and post-baccalaureate students who have traditionally been underrepresented in medicine and biomedical sciences workforce and are interested in applying to medical, graduate health professions or graduate biomedical sciences schools.
 In addition, selected attendees will be given an opportunity to participate in a mock interview with faculty and staff experienced with the admissions process.

-Applications for the Eighth Annual Diversity Admissions Symposium will open in January 2023
+Applications for the Eighth Annual Diversity Admissions Symposium are now being accepted.

 About the Symposium

-This free* event is a collaboration between the Office of Institutional Diversity, Inclusion and Equity and leaders from the Student National Medical Association, Latino Medical Student Association, American Medical Women's Association, BCM Pride, BCM Spectrum, Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) at BCM and Association of Graduate Student Diversity.
+This free* event is a collaboration between the Office of Community Engagement & Health Equity and leaders from the Student National Medical Association, Latino Medical Student Association, American Medical Women's Association, BCM Pride, BCM Spectrum, Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) at BCM and Association of Graduate Student Diversity.

 * The only expense attendees will need to cover is the TMC parking garage daily rate.